FrenkieWang/Firebase_SimpleAuth/README.md

 You can understand how this project works after reading this file.

+In **7 Overall Schematic**, I also draw a picture to explain the architecture of this code.

-### Firebase function.pdf
+### PART 3 – Firebase Function

-This document explains all the function that are used in this firebase App:
+This part explains all the function that are used in this firebase App:

 - Firebase Configuration: initializeApp, getApp, initializeFirestore(), getAuth()...
-- Firebase Authentication: signInWithEmailAndPassword(),signOut()...
+- Firebase Authentication: signInWithEmailAndPassword(),createUserWithEmailAndPassword(), signOut()...
 - Data CRUD: addDoc, updateDoc, deleteDoc, query, onSnapShot...